 Our traditional digital cameras are classified as multispectral.
 With these we collect four distinct bands in the red, green, blue, and near-infrared regions.
 The spectral range is almost identical to the CASI 1500h capabilities, but instead of the four distinct channels found in a traditional multispectral camera, the CASI 1500h can capture up to 288 narrow channels within this same spectral range.

 The true value of this technology is unlocked when we fuse hyperspectral data with information from other sources, such as high-resolution lidar point clouds.
 In vegetation management applications, we often use lidar to group elevation returns to model the structure of each individual tree in the AOI.
-We then attach the 2D hyperspectral classifications to the 3D tree representation to build tree speciation.
+We then attach the 2D hyperspectral classifications to the 3D tree representation to classify and assign tree species.